dedque8/dedque8.github.io/_posts/2024-10-13-non-linear-noise-combinations.md

 ![noise1](https://eknm-hub-public.s3.eu-central-1.amazonaws.com/perlin-noise/noise1.png)

+Where graphs left-to-right show:
+- Projection function (will be explained in the next section)
+- Grayscale highmap
+- Color interpretation of the highmap

 The only problem is that it looks too random and cloudy - terrains in real life are not like that.
 Fantasy maps are usually not so tedious as well.
-What lacks here is some kind of structure and meaning, and here's how multiple layers of noise can be interpreted:
+What lacks here is some kind of structure and meaning, and here's how multiple layers of noise can be defined:

 1. Low frequency, high amplitude - large scale features, like mountains or large lakes
 2. Moderate frequency, moderate amplitude - smaller landscape features: mounds, valleys, low hills